Chvxt3r/Certification_Notes/htb/cjca/traffic_analysis.md

 - Extract the public key from the certificate
     * ``` openssl x509 -in [server cert file] -pubkey ```
     * `REQUIRES FURTHER RESEACH`
+- Import the RDP Key
+    * Edit -> Preferences -> Protocols -> TLS
+    * Edit RSA Keys list
+    * Click the + to add a key
+    * Type in the IP address of the RDP server
+    * Type in the port used
+    * Protocol filed equals `tpkt` or `blank`
+    * Browse to the server key file and add it in the key file section
+    * save and refresh the pcap file.

 # Interesting filters.
 (To be placed later, these are just ones I happen to come across in the course.
 ## Capture Filters